Access to this collection is limited.

 Size 40 feet of linear shelf space (approximately 100,000 items)

 Abstract Contains a portion of the photographic archive of white photojournalist Burk Uzzle.
-Contents include, but not limited to: Uzzle's Life magazine work from 1962 to 1968; Dunn, N.C., in 1962, concentrating on his father, who was the city manager; Uzzle’s hitchhike trip across America in 1964; the period immediately after Martin Luther King's death in 1968, including King's funeral; refugee camps in Thailand and Cambodia, 1979 and 1980; the Woodstock music festival; Liverpool; Haiti; Bike Week in Daytona Beach, Fla., during the 1980s; Appalachia and the South, beginning in 2006 and including the African American community in Eastern United States in 2010s; and Civil War reenactments.
-Additional materials are held at the Library of Congress in Washington, D.C.
+Contents include, but are not limited to: Uzzle's Life magazine work from 1962 to 1968; Dunn, N.C., in 1962, with an emphasis on Uzzle's father, who was the city's manager at that time; Uzzle’s hitchhiking trip across the United States in 1964; the period immediately after Martin Luther King's assassination in 1968, including King's funeral; the Woodstock music festival, 1969; refugee camps in Thailand and Cambodia, 1979 and 1980; Liverpool, 1967; Haiti, 1975; Bike Week in Daytona Beach, Fla., during the 1980s; Appalachia and the South, beginning in 2006 and including the African American community in Eastern United States in 2010s.
+Formats include negatives, 35mm slides, photographic prints, and contact sheets.

 Curatorial Unit University of North Carolina at Chapel Hill.
 Library.
 North Carolina Collection Photographic Archives.